tim-mccabe/code-signal/challenges/intro/level-4/README.md

 * **[output] integer**

-The minimal number of moves needed to obtain a strictly increasing sequence from inputArray.
+The minimal number of moves needed to obtain a strictly increasing sequence from `inputArray`.
-It's guaranteed that for the given test cases the answer always fits signed 32-bit integer type.
+It's guaranteed that for the given test cases the answer always fits signed `32`-bit integer type.

 ##  Palindrome Rearranging